alcarazzam/pyscience/README.md

 Pre-releases have the latest features and bug fixes.

-At this time, only development versions are available.

 ## Features
 - Basic calculator
 - Operate with variables, monomials and polynomials